DilshadPython/Python/OOProgrammingH/Type/INFO.rst

     def method(self):
         pass

-@classmethods this class methods has not access to self args in the class but it knows what is in the class
+@classmethod this class methods has not access to self args in the class but it knows what is in the class

+when we use @classmethod we have to remove the __init__() and change all self in the class to cls look at this example classmethods.py  for training purpose

+ py clssmethods.py
+This full name is Tony  is live in  London /home/OOProgrammingH/Type$ py clssmethods.py
+This full name is Tony  is live in  New York